-Councillors, may if they wish, renounce their entitlement to basic, chairperson, vice chairperson or responsibility allowances.
+Councillors may, if they wish, renounce all or part of their entitlement to basic, chairperson, vice chairperson or special responsibility allowances.
 They can do this by writing to the Chief Executive.
 A councillor can subsequently withdraw the renunciation.
 They can also amend a renunciation (e.g. to limit to one kind of allowance only).
 The withdrawal or amendment cannot have retrospective effect.